Spectral minimal partitions of unbounded metric graphs: Infinite graphs and Schrödinger operators

-It follows that the associated operator, which we will denote by $A_\HGraph := -\Delta + V|_\HGraph$, is self-adjoint and bounded from below on $L^2(\HGraph)$; a routine calculation shows that $A_\HGraph$ satisfies a Dirichlet condition at all vertices of $\partial\HGraph$ and standard, that is, continuity plus Kirchhoff, conditions at all other vertices:
+It follows that the associated operator, which we will denote by $A_\HGraph := -\Delta + V|_\HGraph$, is self-adjoint and bounded from below on $L^2(\HGraph)$; a routine calculation shows that $A_\HGraph$ satisfies a Dirichlet condition at all vertices of $\partial\HGraph$ and standard (continuity plus Kirchhoff) conditions at all other vertices.
+Whenever $\Graph$ is complete as a metric space and $V \equiv 0$, the corresponding operator is the Laplace operator as considered in \cite{EKMN18,KoNi19}, and the self-adjointness is due to \cite[Corollary~4.9]{EKMN18}.
+This is the case for the regular tree graphs considered in \cite{SoSo02,So04}, which we will revisit in Section~\ref{sec:examples}.

 \begin{theorem} The self-adjoint operator $A$ associated with the closed, semibounded symmetric form $a_{\HGraph}(\cdot, \cdot)$ on $H^1_0(\HGraph)$ can be characterized via